tektoncd/hub/docs/DEPLOYMENT.md

    ```
     Set the token created in last step as Hub token.

-4. Make sure you are in `api` directory and run the below command.
+4. Apply the YAMLs

     ```
-    kubectl apply -f config/99-post-deploy/34-catalog-refresh-secret.yaml \
+    kubectl apply -f 05-catalog-refresh-cj/
-                -f config/99-post-deploy/35-catalog-refresh-cronjob.yaml
     ```
-    The cron job is configured to run every 30 min, you can change the interval in `config/99-post-deploy/35-catalog-refresh-cronjob.yaml`.
+    The cron job is configured to run every 30 min, you can change the interval in `05-catalog-refresh-cj/51-catalog-refresh-cronjob.yaml`.

 ## Adding New Users in Config